awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-windows-launch-instance.md

 **Warning**
 Do not stop or terminate the instance\.
 Otherwise, CodeDeploy can't deploy to it\.

-## Add an Inbound Rule That Allows HTTP Traffic to Your Windows Server Amazon EC2 Instance<a name="tutorials-windows-launch-instance-add-inbound-rule"></a>
+## Add an inbound rule that allows HTTP traffic to your Windows Server Amazon EC2 instance<a name="tutorials-windows-launch-instance-add-inbound-rule"></a>

 The next step confirms your Amazon EC2 instance has an open HTTP port so you can see the deployed webpage on your Windows Server Amazon EC2 instance in a browser\.